Who We Are

 The Endowed Fund provides permanent support for the Fairy Godmothers grants program.
 A Fairy Godmothers’ goal is to have $500,000 in the Endowment Fund by 2015.

 The Founding Fairy Godmothers donated $500 or more, and new Fairy Godmothers contribute $100 or more.
 Member fairies are invited to contribute annually, and can give at any time.
-Currently more than 550 women and a few men are actively contributing and participating.
+Currently more than 700 women are actively contributing and participating.

 Of course, the Fairy Godmothers’ Fund doesn’t do it alone.
 As mentioned earlier, the first major fundraiser was the Central National Bank’s 2007 charity golf tournament with proceeds coming to the Fairy Godmothers.
 Central National Bank continued to sponsor the Fairy Godmother Annual Golf Tournament through the 6th Annual tournament in2012, bringing an average of $20,000 per year into the Fairy Godmothers Endowment Fund.
 On Sept.
 30, 2013, the 7th Annual Fairy Godmothers charity golf tournament was held, with administrative support from the Greater Manhattan Community Foundation staff and with Community 1st Bank as title sponsor.
 Drawings and silent auctions at the golf tournaments brought in additional funds.